tejas-73/Physically-constrained-learning-of-MOS-capacitor-electrostatics/README.md

 memorizing the training results.

--> Getting acquinted to the scripts:
+-> Getting acquinted to the main scripts:

 a) **_A_ODE_all_tox_NA.py_**: is the script to run model optimization as presented in the paper.